AleksandrukTad/Avatars/README.md

 # Avatars

 ## Description
 For this project I used my basic [boilerplate](https://github.com/AleksandrukTad/FullstackFramework) framework for TypeScript, Styled-components, NextJS, ReactJS and Jest.
+Unfortunatelly its not finished yet so you cannot build production, running development server works fine.
 For state management I used Easy-peasy which is library that uses Redux, but handles all setup.

 ## Setup the project
 -Clone the repo <br />